V4Fire/Core/src/core/semver/README.md

 # core/semver

-This module provides a function for comparing string versions using semver strategy.
+This module provides a function that compare string versions using semver strategy.

 ```js
 import check from 'core/semver';